AndyObtiva/bundler-download/README.md

 The keyword `download` declares a file to download and takes the following arguments:
 1. Download URL string
-2. `to:` keyword arg: mentions a local download path relative to the gem installation directory (e.g. 'vendor' or 'lib/ai/data').
+2. `to:` keyword arg: mentions a local download path relative to the app or gem installation directory (e.g. 'vendor' or 'lib/ai/data').
 It automatically creates the path with all its subdirectories if it does not already exist.
-If left empty, then the file is downloaded to the gem directory root path.
+If left empty, then the file is downloaded to the app or gem directory root path.
 3. `os:` keyword arg (value: `mac` / `windows` / `linux`): limits the operating system under which the download is made.
 It is `nil` by default, allowing the download to occur in all operating systems.

 ## App Bundler Plugin Instructions